 Where did the disease start and what body parts are affected?

 If it started in the feet and both feet/legs are affected, then the diagnosis is likely to be podoconiosis.
-If the swelling began in the groin and spread downwards, if only one leg is affected (look back at Figure 37.21a), and/or the lymph nodes in the groin are enlarged – then the disease is likely to be lymphatic filariasis.
+If the swelling began in the groin and spread downwards, if only one leg is affected, and/or the lymph nodes in the groin are enlarged – then the disease is likely to be lymphatic filariasis.